 At last Wednesday’s Council Meeting, Council resolved to update the Vegetation Damage in Reserves – Procedure for Action (2008), to strengthen actions to address unauthorised vegetation removal and damage in Council managed bushland and coastal foreshore reserves.
-Coucnil will also contine to advotate to the state government for an increase in penalities for illegal removal of vegetation.
+Council will also continue to advocate to the State Government for an increase in penalties for illegal removal of vegetation.

 Native vegetation is protected under the Planning and Environment Act 1987 through a number of planning scheme controls.
 A permit is needed in most cases to legally remove, lop or destroy any vegetation on foreshore and bushland reserves, unless there is an exemption in place.

 Since the Procedure for Action was initially adopted in 2000, over 150 cases of foreshore and bushland vegetation damage have been investigated by Council.
 These cases have not resulted in a fine or prosecution in VCAT or in the Magistrates Court, due to the difficulty in obtaining evidence admissible in a court of law.